bug400/lifutils/INSTALL.md

 need to set the LIFUTILSXROMDIR environment variable as long as the install location is not changed.

+To uninstall the LIFUTILS run the script create_lifutils_removescript.sh to create an uninstall script:

+     bash /usr/local/share/lifutils/create_lifutils_removescript.sh > uninstall.sh

+The run the script uninstall.sh as administrator:
+     sudo bash ./uninstall.sh

+Due to security reasons each delete operation requires confirmation.

 Build from scratch
 ------------------